 What is EMoP ?

 For an in-depth description you may read the About Page.
 To make it short : EMoP is a network of institutions dealing with photography located in eight European capitals (Athens, Berlin, Bratislava, Budapest, Ljubljana, Luxembourg, Paris, Vienna).
 All institutions, their director or curators, are managing or involved in a Photofestival, for exemple (Europäischer Monat der Fotografie) in Berlin or Emoplux in Luxembourg.

 EMoP asbl is registered in Luxembourg as a European non -profit association.
 Board members come from the eight member cities.
 They meet about four times a year to discuss common strategies and above all decide about a common exhibition and catalogue.

 What does EMoP ?

-Generally speaking, an EMoP member is in charge of organizing a local photo festival.
+Generally speaking, an EMoP member is in charge or involved in managing or curating a local photo festival.
 This usually implies managing a number of exhibitions, publishing a catalogue and promoting this event.
 The Berlin or Vienna festival director will have to manage up to 120 different exhibitions (hosted and organized by state or city institutions, private galleries or independant associations); smaller cities like Luxembourg host about 24 exhibitions.
 These exhibitions are independant events and not curated by the managing board.
 Nevertheless, among these many events, one major exhibition is directly managed by a designated curator who is member of the EMoP board.
 The theme of this exhibition and the artists selected are so by all members of the Emop Network.
 It is usually the most important exhibition and hosts the opening ceremony of the festival.
 These festivals are mostly biennual events and take place in 2015/2017 in Athens, Luxembourg and Ljubljana.
 In 2016 in Berlin, Bratislava, Budapest.
 Paris is an annual event.

 What is an EMoP project ?